Maplecroft/osm_maps/README.md

 How to generate a worldwide, general purpose, tms tiled map.
 Based on [Open Street Map](http://www.openstreetmap.org/) and [SRTM](http://srtm.csi.cgiar.org/) data.

+Note: if you want to give it a go at customizing map styles in tilemill, I suggest applying these notes first to a small region of the world and when happy apply it to the whole world.
+This way tilemill will re-render things much faster.

 ### Tools you will need to have installed:
 * [osm-bright](https://github.com/mapbox/osm-bright)
 * [imposm](http://imposm.org/docs/imposm/latest/)